 - Don't be shy.
 Let your friends and colleagues know about a new book.
 I do a bi-monthly email to many people.
-These are not names I scooped from a Yahoo group or a blog post, these are people I know, mostly in person.
-Each email says if a recipient does not want to get more update emails, just say so.
+These are not names I scooped from a Facebook group or a blog post, these are people who gave me permission to send them monthly newsletters.
 In the email I mention things such new books, a blog post they might like, and a recent success.
 Your friends will be your biggest fans, and they'll tell their friends about your books.
+I used to do this through my own email; I now use Mail Chimp.

 reviews.
 Potential buyers look at a book's ratings and reviews.
 There